Subscribe To This Site

 Yes, you’d get plenty of backing for your initiatives and projects.
 People would be there for you because they are familiar with you, they believe in you, and you are always there for them.
 It seems so simple, but many forget to do it.

-We can apply these ideas to all our relationships, if we have the wisdom to set aside a little time for state-of-the-art networking.
+We can apply these ideas to all our relationships, if we have the wisdom to set aside a little time to apply them to a variety of situations, and to improve the quality of success of a state-of-the-art networking plan.

 Sometimes it takes great courage to be honest and real with someone we’re just getting to know.
 It takes a sincere desire to want a rich, fulfilling work relationship with someone.
 We need to be able to give someone our empathy and support, especially if we don’t have much in common with them.
 We want to build ever more successful relationships on the foundation of unconditional positive regard.

 Successful people give positive regard and high quality service to everyone.
 Giving and caring is a key component of providing genuine leadership through our relationships.
-What an investment!
+There is no better way of providing leadership and keeping your relationships strong than the Carl Rogers approach.
+What an investment in your future success and happiness.

 Go back to Types of Relationships page from Work Relationships